Configure AWS VPC peering

 Accept the peering request

-Since Aerospike Cloud initiated the peering request, you must accept it from the consumer VPC.
+Since Aerospike Cloud initiated the peering request, you must accept it in your AWS account.

 In the AWS console: